Mar del Plata: Economy

-As part of the Argentine recreational coast, tourism is Mar del Plata's main economic activity with seven million tourists visiting the city in 2006.
+As part of the Argentine recreational coast, tourism is Mar del Plata's main economic activity, with over eight million tourists visiting the city in annually.
 Mar del Plata has a sophisticated tourist infrastructure with numerous hotels, restaurants, casinos, theatres and other tourist attractions.
 Mar del Plata is also an important sports centre with a multi-purpose Olympic style stadium (first used for the 1978 World Cup and later upgraded for the 1995 Pan American Games), five golf courses and many other facilities.

 As an important fishing port, industry concentrates on fish processing and at least two large shipyards.

 The area is also host to other light industry, such as textile, food manufacturing and polymers.

 There is a well-developed packaging machines industry, its quality being recognized in international markets.
 One of these companies was one of the pioneers in the automatic packaging of tea bags, exporting its original machine-designs abroad.
 Another company also exports its products and has sold royalties to other countries.